pmk456/pmk456/README.md

 - 👋 Hi, I’m @pmk456
-- 👀 I’m interested in Python, OOP, Data Structers, Algorithms, Scripting, Linux
+- 👀 Open Source Python Developer, Experienced in Embedded Arduino C and Electronics Enthusiast
-- 💞️ I’m looking to collaborate with DS learners
+- 💞️ I’m looking to collaborate with Embedded C learners
 - 📫 Reach me at patanmusthakheem786@gmail.com
 <!---
 pmk456/pmk456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.